 Find a welding trade school

-Welding is a method of permanently joining two similar metals together through high temperatures.
-It’s used in almost every industry from farming to space.
 As of right now, there are over 50 different welding processes.
-However, four welding processes are most popular.
+However, four of those are most popular.
 Glance over these before you start training!

 Four Popular Welding Processes